 Could you live off $1,000 per month or less?

-Could you live off $1000/month or less?
+Could you live off $1000 per month or less?
 Perhaps you would only need to work a part-time job to pay all of your bills.
 Just think of the freedom this would create.
-With this treasure trove of new time you will have, you can begin doing more of the things you love.
+With this treasure trove of new time you'd have, you could begin doing more of the things you love.

-There is a lot of talk of “work-life balance” these days, usually by companies that might boast that you won’t have to take any work home.
-They never seem to take into account the five days working, two days off, equation.
-There is no way there can be “balance” with this old, outdated equation, and concept of thinking.
-How about four days working (for starters) with three days free each week?
-This begins to approach the idea of balance, to my mind.
-You have time to actually live your life, and are not simply in recovery mode on your two-day weekend, likely with Sunday already feeling stressed out and drained, dreading that your work week starts all over again the next morning.
+There is a lot of talk of “work-life balance” these days, usually by companies that boast that if you work for them, you won’t have to take any work home.
+They never seem to take into account the imbalance of the five-days-working-but-only-two-days-off equation.
+There is no way there can be “balance” with this old, outdated schedule.
+How about four days working with three days free each week?
+This would begin to approach the idea of balance, to my mind.
+You'd have time to actually live your life, and not simply exist in recovery mode on your two-day weekend (with Sunday spent stressed out, drained, and dreading the fact that your work week starts all over again tomorrow).

 So how can you do it?
-How can you downsize your life enough, shrink expenses, and create a whole new world of personal freedom?
-And in turn, reap the health benefits of less stress, and minimal time spent in a (possibly) toxic work environment.
+How can you downsize your life enough, shrink expenses, and create a whole new world of personal freedom, reaping health benefits of less stress and less time spent in a (possibly) toxic work environment?

 Here is how I made it work for myself.

 How to Downsize Your Life and Live on $1,000 Per Month

 With the cost of living becoming more and more unaffordable – rents reaching absurd levels – the smartest move you can make here is to go in the opposite direction.
 Decrease this expense as much as possible.
 Witness the rise of the tiny house dwellers, and the wave of people living in their car or van.

 For me, I found a tiny room in a shared house situation in the Midwestern city I had moved to.
 A rooming house in a university neighborhood, for the lowest rent I could find = $350 per month.